junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 multi-party, 1-round VDAF.

 > NOTE As of this draft, the algorithms are not yet fully specified.
 We are
 > still working out some of the minor details.
-In the meantime, pllease refer
+In the meantime, please refer to
-> to the reference code on which the spec will be based:
+> the reference code on which the spec will be based:
 > https://github.com/junyechen1996/draft-chen-cfrg-vdaf-pine/tree/main/poc

 # Conventions and Definitions